-As the nozzle hole diameter becomes larger, the fuel flow through the nozzle increases (Figure 47), so the fuel injection pressure gradually decreases (Figure 48).
-This results in the average fuel particle diameter gradually increasing (Figure 44), the spray beam taper angle gradually increasing (Figure 45) and the spray beam length gradually increasing (Figure 46), and the average final fuel particle diameter is too high. spraying process gradually decreases.
+As the nozzle hole diameter grows, the fuel flow through the nozzle increases (Figure 47), so the fuel injection pressure gradually decreases (Figure 48).
+This results in the average fuel particle diameter increasing progressively (Figure 44), the spray beam taper angle gradually increasing (Figure 45), the spray beam length increasing progressively (Figure 46), and the average final fuel particle diameter being too high.
+The spraying process gradually decreases.
 At the same time, it overcomes the phenomenon of creating pressure pulses in the system, avoiding the phenomenon of spray drops.
-However, the diameter of the nozzle hole must not be too large, leading to the average diameter of the fuel particles being too large, rough, difficult to tear apart, and evaporation slow, leading to poor mixture formation quality.
+However, the diameter of the nozzle hole must be manageable, leading to the average diameter of the fuel particles being too large, rough, complex to tear apart, and evaporation slow, leading to poor mixture formation quality.2-5